codeforamerica/uswds/src/views/components/memorable-date.md

 <!-- SOURCE -->

+{% capture theme %}
+// Theme-level settings
+@use 'cfa-uswds-theme' with (
+  // Global theme settings that affect the component, changing these will affect other components
+  $cfa-color-base-lightest: 'gray-warm-4', // Affects the background color of the input
+  $cfa-color-base-lighter: 'gray-warm-10', // Affects the color of the inset border
+  $cfa-color-base-ink: 'gray-warm-90'      // Affects the text and border color of the input );
+//
+// Package-level settings
+@use 'cfa-core' with (
+  $cfa-form-elements-border-width: 2px,
+  $cfa-form-elements-padding-y: 2,
+  $cfa-form-elements-padding-x: 2.5,
+  $cfa-input-height: 8,
+  $cfa-select-height: 8
+);
+{% endcapture %}

-{% render 'source.md', name: 'memorable-date', nice: title, usage: url_uswds_usage, config: config, pckg: package %}
+{% render 'source.md', name: 'memorable-date', nice: title, theme: theme, usage: url_uswds_usage, config: config, pckg: package %}